beingRish/Millionaire-Quiz-App/README.md

 [Play the Quiz](https://kbc-application.netlify.app/)

 The "Who Wants to Be a Millionaire" Quiz Application is a dynamic and interactive web-based quiz game developed using the React framework.
-Inspired by the popular television show, the application provides users with an engaging quiz experience, complete with multiple-choice questions and lifelines.
+Inspired by the popular television show, the application provides users with an engaging quiz experience, complete with multiple-choice questions.

 ## Key Features and Technologies Utilized:
   ### 1. React.js: